Area charts are perfect for following and visualising trends in data. For example, the total deposit amount per month.

 In the above area chart, we are following the trend for deposit and withdrawal amounts on a monthly basis.

-The measures (the deposit and withdrawal amount trends) are represented by the pink and blue line/areas, with the value on the y-axis (you can also hover over the dots for more detailed information) and the dimension (the timeline by month) can be found on the X-axis.
+The Measures (the deposit and withdrawal amount trends) are represented by the pink and blue line/areas, with the value on the y-axis (you can also hover over the dots for more detailed information) and the Dimension (the timeline by month) can be found on the X-axis.

-To get this visualisation we have added 2 measures, [Deposit Amount] and [Withdrawal Amount], and 1 dimension [Date] grouped by month with data collected from all time.
+To get this visualisation we have added 2 Measures, [Deposit Amount] and [Withdrawal Amount], and 1 Dimension [Date] grouped by month with data collected from all time.

 For more information on how to use area charts, read the page about line charts.